mbreinhold/ojweb-generate/README.md

 The output will contain a subtree map in the `_map` file, from which you can visit all the pages in the subtree.

+The footer of each generated HTML page contains the usual legal notices, a timestamp, and the hash of the most recent commit of the source file for that page.
+The hash is a link to the history of the source file in the originating repository.

 [Pandoc]: https://pandoc.org/
 [pd-markdown]: https://pandoc.org/MANUAL.html#pandocs-markdown